takeuchi-masaki/DigitalLogicSimulator/Report/designManual.md

 ### App

 At the top of the architectural hierarchy is the App class.
-This launches and initializes the application and creates a layout for the TopMenuBarPanel, PalettePanel, and GridPanel.
+This initializes the window with a MainPanel and MenuBar object.

-### TopMenuBarPanel
+### MenuBar

-The TopMenuBarPanel will contain commands for saving and loading circuits.
+The MenuBar contains commands for saving and loading circuits.

+### MainPanel

+The MainPanel contains the logic for handling mouse operations (may be refactored out to a MouseHandler class).
+This class manages the interaction between the PalettePanel and GridPanel, such as drag and dropping new logic gate items from the PalettePanel into the GridPanel.

 ### PalettePanel